sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

 Calling Methods that Return Values
 ===================================

-If a method is a **void method** and has **void** as its return type, like most of the methods we have seen so far, that means that it does not return anything.
+If a method is a **void method**, like most of the methods we have seen so far, that means that it does not return anything when called.
 But some methods **return** a value when called.

 .. |javadoc (documentation) file| raw:: html